sigasi/sigasi_insights/manual/editor.md

 You can configure Sigasi Studio to automatically format your VHDL files when you save your source files via **Preferences > Sigasi > VHDL**, next enable **Enable code format on save**.

-## Lightweight editor for large VHDL files
+## Lightweight editor for large VHDL and SystemVerilog files

-Sometimes you have to deal with very large VHDL files such as large concatenated library files and generated files.
-Unfortunately the Sigasi Studio VHDL editor can not cope with huge VHDL files yet.
+Sometimes you have to deal with very large HDL files such as large concatenated library files, generated files or netlists.
+Unfortunately the Sigasi Studio VHDL and SystemVerilog editors can not cope with huge files yet.
 Large files stress the interactive compiler too much to give timely feedback.

-To allow you to edit large VHDL files the Sigasi Studio IDE contains a lightweight VHDL editor that can handle all files without problems.
+To allow you to edit large HDL files Sigasi Studio contains a lightweight VHDL and SystemVerilog editor that can handle all files without problems.
 This editor does not analyze your files a type time.
 It only offers syntax highlighting and the default Eclipse editing features.
-The lightweight VHDL editor will check for errors when you save your file.
+The lightweight editors will check for errors when you save your file.

 The current threshold VHDL file size that is used to switch to the lightweight editor is 1 MB.